pont-us/sedlog-ffq/README.md

 Cairo will fall back to a default font, which may cause problems with text positioning and alignment.

-The program requires the Python bindings for the Cairo library.
-On Ubuntu, these can be installed via the package `python-cairo` (which will also install the cairo library itself as a dependency if required).
+The program requires cairocffi, a set of Python bindings for the Cairo library.
+On Ubuntu, these can be installed via the package `python3-cairocffi` (which will also install the cairo library itself as a dependency if required).

 ## Usage